chiperific/bloomerang_api/README.md

 - `Bloomerang::Constituent.search`
 - `Bloomerang::CustomField.categories`

-You can check [the specific class](https://github.com/chiperific/bloomerang_api/tree/main/lib/bloomerang) to check for availble methods.
+Check [the specific class](https://github.com/chiperific/bloomerang_api/tree/main/lib/bloomerang) for availble methods.

 ### GET requests:
-Most Bloomerang GET requests have URL parameters that can be set.
+Most GET requests have URL parameters that can be set.

-Each `Class` documents the available parameters you can append to `GET` requests, you can also check each endpoints [documentation](https://bloomerang.co/product/integrations-data-management/api/rest-api)
+[Each `Class`](https://github.com/chiperific/bloomerang_api/tree/main/lib/bloomerang) lists the available parameters you can append to `GET` requests, you can also check each endpoints' [documentation](https://bloomerang.co/product/integrations-data-management/api/rest-api).

 #### Paging / Batching support: